Celytic/Wine-Game-Compatibilities/Game-list.md

 # Note about this list
 This isn't meant to be a replacement for ProtonDB or any site that measures performance under specific games.
 This is meant solely to show my experiences on getting a game working.
 I will update this list as I either experiment more, or try different games out.

+# Roblox
+At the request of SleepyZaddo, I took a look at Roblox.
+Due to some anticheat measures they have in the client, Roblox Player will not open.
+Roblox Studio will, though.
+All in an attempt to get Robeats working :^)

 # Call of Duty: WWII
 This game has been really iffy.
 Using GloriousEggroll versions of Proton, I still can't get the game to boot; splash screen and then crashes, sometimes just nothing.
 Disabling ESync and FSync doesn't help in this case.
 However, I was able to get the game to boot using the WineSteam runner in Lutris under Wine-staging 6.7.
 No further testing has been done.